connectomicslab/connectomemapper3/paper/paper.md

   workflow, where each task interfaces with a specific tool, empowered by the Nipype dataflow library, to computes, from raw MRI data, brain parcellation and corresponding structural and/or functional connectivity maps at 5 different scales using the Lausanne2018 hierarchical scheme.
+BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.
+The processing pipelines and stages are dynamically built and configured depending on the input data (sMRI, dMRI, rfMRI) and parameters set in the configuration files.
+This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

 CMP3 takes advantage of Traits/TraitsUI framework